ibimina/minastore/README.md

 A cosmetics e-commerce store that dislpays products and adds items to cart ,displays cart content and checkout

-- Why was this project challenging and therefore a really good learning experience?
+- Project challenging and therefore a really good learning experience?

 Desiging out the ux/ui of an e-commerce

-I learnt to use some array methods which I havent used like the reduce method
+I learnt to use "find" array method/function

 Saving data in using local storage